 It is important to vaccinate against the commonly encountered diseases, but also minimize administration of vaccines that are not likely a threat for an individual pet.
 “Core” vaccinations are the minimum vaccinations recommended for the health of all pets.
 “Non-core” vaccinations are those necessitated by lifestyle and health risk.
-“Non-core” vaccines include Canine Influenza, Canine Lyme vaccine, Canine Porphyromonas vaccine, and Feline Leukemia vaccine (over 2 years of age).
+“Non-core” vaccines include Bivalent Canine Influenza, Canine Lyme vaccine, Leptospirosis, and Feline Leukemia vaccine (over 2 years of age).

 Puppy Wellness Information